Orville Hungerford: Death

 After a 12-day illness starting out as "bilious cholic", which then affected his brain in the form of paralysis, Orville Hungerford died on Sunday morning at 9:30 a.m. on April 6, 1851.
 Such illness was said to run in the family.
 The Otsego Democrat newspaper in Cooperstown, N.Y. stated that the cause of his death was "apoplexy", i.e., the archaic term for stroke.

 The Reformer newspaper of Watertown, New York, reported the following:

 Hungerford's death was reported throughout the state of New York as well as nationally.
 On April 9, 1851, the most widely circulated newspaper in New York City, The New York Herald, published by James Gordon Bennett Sr., reported under its "Deaths of Distinguished Persons" entry that Orville Hungerford's "loss will be seriously felt."
 On April 15, 1851, The New York Herald published a more in depth obituary, stating Orville Hungerford's "public reputation, doubtless, rests mainly on his talents as a financier."

 Jefferson County, New York, especially the business interests, mourned the passing of Hungerford.
-The Board of Directors of the Watertown and Rome Railroad Company held a special meeting on April 8, 1851 to discuss the untimely death of Hungerford, resolving "[t]hat the members of this Board attend the funeral in a body, and wear crape on the left arm thirty days, as further testimony of respect for the memory of their deceased President."
+The board of directors of the Watertown and Rome Railroad Company held a special meeting on April 8, 1851, to discuss the untimely death of Hungerford, resolving "[t]hat the members of this Board attend the funeral in a body, and wear crape on the left arm thirty days, as further testimony of respect for the memory of their deceased President."
 Similarly, on the morning of April 9, 1851, the Merchants of the Village of Watertown gathered at Paddock Arcade, the second oldest indoor shopping mall in the country, resolving to "close our stores from 10 to 2 o'clock, and attend the funeral of our deceased brother and friend, in a body."

-Hungerford had a Christian burial, which was in keeping with his position for many years as President of the Jefferson County Bible Society.
-His funeral service was held in the First Presbyterian Church, which he helped fund and rebuild, across the street from his house on Washington Avenue in what is now the City of Watertown, New York.
+Hungerford had a Christian burial, which was in keeping with his position for many years as president of the Jefferson County Bible Society.
+His funeral service was held in the First Presbyterian Church, which he helped fund and rebuild, across the street from his limestone house on Washington Street in what is now the City of Watertown, New York.

 The pastor at the funeral service gave a sermon that touched upon the difference Orville made in his community: